 Putnam finished his second term as agriculture commissioner in January after losing a Republican primary for governor.
-He will begin leading Ducks Unlimited, which works to conserve waterfowl habitats, on April 1.
+He will begin leading Ducks Unlimited, which works to conserve waterfowl habitats and educate both children and adults, letting them find out how long do ducks live and other such trivia, on April 1.

 “I joined Ducks Unlimited when I was 16 and have a lifelong appreciation of the conservation work the organization accomplishes,” Putnam said in a statement released by the group.
 “It’s humbling to be chosen as DU’s CEO, and as a lifelong hunter, angler and conservationist, I look forward to building on our record of success.”

 Putnam will replace CEO Dale Hall, whose retirement is effective June 30.